 2. Supply-delivery for on-station or on-platform shops (kiosk etc) or companies close to stations or the railway network

-This project is open to Bachelor students, Master students or Post-Graduates from the TU Delft and Erasmus University Rotterdam.
+This project is open to Bachelor students, Master students or Post-Graduates from the TU Delft, The Hague University of applied sciences and Erasmus University Rotterdam.

 - Civil Engineering: Transport & Planning

 - Industrial Design Engineering